wmwxwa/tyk-docs/tyk-docs/content/tyk-configuration-reference/kv-store.md

 - Easily manage and update secrets across multiple environments (e.g., development, staging, production) without modifying the configuration files.
 - Securely store sensitive information like API keys, passwords, and certificates in a centralized location.
-- Seamlessly switch between different environments by updating the secrets in the KV store.
 - Choose the most suitable configuration method for your deployment, whether it's using configuration files (`tyk.conf`) or environment variables (e.g., in Kubernetes).

 ## Supported KV Store Systems